-Prerequisites: PTT 101, Admission into the Technical Track of the Physical Therapist Assistant Program Corequisites: PTA 102, PTA 103, PTA 105, PTA 106, PTA 107
+Prerequisites: BIO 240, BIO 250, ENG 119, PS 101, PSY 101, SPH 101, PTT 101, Admission into the Technical Track of the Physical Therapist Assistant Program Corequisites: PTA 102, PTA 103, PTA 105, PTA 106, PTA 107

 Building upon Human Anatomy and Physiology I, this course provides an understanding of normal human movement and gives a clinical perspective to the science movement as it pertains to the musculoskeletal system, osteokinematics, arthrokinematics, and biomechanics.
-During this lecture/lab course, students will have an opportunity to learn the fundamentals of posture, positioning, and normal gait.
+During this lecture/lab course, students will have opportunity to learn the fundamentals of posture, positioning, and normal gait.
 Clinical application of kinesiology to support functional movement development across the lifespan and observational gait analysis are emphasized.
-30 hours of direct instruction, 30 hours of direct instruction and 60 hours of lab is required.
+30 hours of direct instruction and 60 hours of lab is required.
 Must complete with a 77% (C) or better.